Raffaella Laezza: Conferences and academic initiatives

 Laezza serves as Scientific Director and panel curator for academic events.
 Her latest initiatives include Stone is...
-(2025), a forum on the contemporary role of natural stone, and Zero Room.
-New University for CO₂ = 0 Architecture (2025), organized with institutions including Iuav, NYIT, and Arup.
-This last event resulted in her Call for Action for the proposed university project NAU_Natura Architettura Università, which advocates for an architectural curriculum grounded in the relationship between nature, architecture, and human beings.
+(2025), a forum on the contemporary role of natural stone held at the Iuav University of Venice and featuring the participation of Peter Eisenman (Special guest of the forum), Walter Mariotti (Director of Domus Magazine), Claudia Chiappino (Mining Engineer), Francesco Canali (Director of Veneranda Fabbrica del Duomo di Milano), Kinue Horikawa (Fondazione Angelo Mangiarotti), Najla El Zein, Suguru Watanabe (Kengo Kuma and Associates), Angela Vettese, Christian Pongratz (Professor at New York Institute of Technology), Maria Perbellini (Dean of New York Institute of Technology), Peter Harrison (Stone Consultant), Giovanni Santamaria (Associate Dean of New York Institute of Technology).
+As the Panel Developer, Scientific and Educational Director, she organized Zero Room.
+New University for CO₂ = 0 Architecture (2025), GENS Public Programme, Venice Biennale of Architecture, Venice, Italy, 2025.
+This last event resulted in her Call for Action for the proposed new university project NAU_Natura Architettura Università, which advocates for an architectural curriculum grounded in the relationship between nature, architecture, and human beings.